HAC-2020/Dimaag-ki-Dahi/README.md

     * Participant left
 * In the *Event notification endpoint URL* add the above link.
 * Now logging is enabled.
 Make sure you run the server and update the endpoint everytime you restart ngrok.
+* You can now visit the dashboard at `localhost:3000/dashboard`